Roberto Alvarez Angulo, CEO and founder of Gaptain tells us about solutions for schools and families.

 Roberto Alvarez Angulo: OK, thank you.
 Getting used to this new way of socializing and living, but I hope that we all can return to the pre-covid19 situation as soon as possible.

 Tell us about Gaptain.
 How do you help schools and families?

 Roberto Alvarez Angulo: Gaptain is a social Impact entity founded in 2017.
 Our mission is to educate to protect students against the risks coming from the digital field.
 Segureskola, the digital literacy program, offers Education in digital skills in the classroom.
 It trains the schools with Cybersecurity and digital competencies so that they can prevent the new digital risks to which the students are exposed.

 How does Gaptain innovate?

-At the same time, we carry out a cybersecurity audit in the educational center, and we measure and monitor the impact of the program in the center in terms of coexistence (violence – equality – well-being – competence).
+At the same time, we carry out a cybersecurity audit in the educational centre, and we measure and monitor the impact of the program in the centre in terms of coexistence (violence – equality – well-being – competence).

 Why is it necessary to train families in concepts such as security, privacy, and responsibility in the use of technology?